eletric099/eletric099/README.md

 - 👀 I’m interested in logic programation
 - 🌱 I’m currently learning  programation
 - 💞️ I’m looking to collaborate on all senses
-- 📫 How to reach me how email or gmail
+- 📫 How to reach me
+-
 -

 <!---